 Type of Scenario Is Encryption Required?
-Personal information about 1 person sent No, but the User must take care to use the to interna l email address correct email address Personal information about 1 person sent to external email address (any address outside the College) the information.
-If the risk is negligible then there is no requirement for encryption, but the User must keep information to the minimum required and must take care to use the correct email address.
-If the information to be transmitted is highly sensitive then the User must make effort to arrange with the recipient for the recommended Developed information about meaning and encryption to be used.
-Personal information about many people sent to internal email address Encryption is advised.
+Personal information about 1 person sent to internal email address No, but the User must take care to use the correct email address Personal information about 1 person sent to external email address (any address outside the College) The user must follow the guidance in Personal information about many people sent to internal email address Encryption is advised.
 In any case, the User must take care to use the correct email address.
 Personal information about many people sent to external email address (any address outside the College) The User must make effort to arrange with the recipient for the recommended encryption to be used.
 This could include upload to a protected third party site